EAN-13 Barcode: Complete Guide to International Retail Standards

 Standards and Compliance

-GS1 maintains strict standards for EAN-13 implementation to ensure global compatibility.
+GS1 maintains strict standards for EAN-13 to ensure global compatibility.
 Companies must join their local GS1 organization and purchase a company prefix, which comes with annual renewal fees.
 This investment guarantees that your product codes won't conflict with other companies' products anywhere in the world.

 The ISO/IEC 15420 standard specifies the technical requirements for EAN-13 barcodes, including quiet zones (blank space around the barcode), minimum bar width, and overall dimensions.
 These specifications ensure that barcodes printed on different materials and scanned under various conditions remain readable.

-Best Practices for Implementation
+Best Practices

 Choose appropriate placement on your packaging.
 The barcode should be on a flat surface when possible, avoiding areas that curve or fold.
 Position it where it's easily accessible for scanning without requiring product rotation.
 Most products place barcodes on the back or bottom panel.